STUDENT RIGHT TO KNOW ACT

-In compliance with the Federal Student Right to Know and the Higher Education Act of 1965, as amended, East Central University is pleased to share with you the following information on the graduation rates of our cohorts of full-time, first-time, degree-seeking undergraduates and student athletes that received athletic financial aid.
-The rates reflect the graduation/completion status of students who enrolled during the 2009-2010 school year and for whom 150% of the normal time-to-completion has elapsed.
-After 6 years, 34% of first-time, full-time, degree-seeking students who were enrolled at East Central University in 2009 graduated from our institution or completed their programs.
+In compliance with the Federal Student Right to Know and the Higher Education Act of 1965, as amended, ECU is pleased to share with you the following information on the graduation rates of our cohorts of full-time, first-time, degree-seeking undergraduates and student athletes that received athletic financial aid.
+The rates reflect the graduation/completion status of students who enrolled during the 2011-2012 school year and for whom 150 percent of the normal time-to-completion has elapsed.
+After 6 years, 35 percent of first-time, full-time, degree-seeking students who were enrolled at ECU in 2011 graduated from our institution or completed their programs.

 While reviewing this information, please bear in mind:

-- All graduation rates are based upon 6 years of attendance which equates to 150% of the normal completion time of our longest program.
+- All graduation rates are based upon six years of attendance which equates to 150 percent of the normal completion time of our longest program.

 - We have elected not to report our transfer-out rate because our university's mission does not include providing substantial preparation for students to enroll in other institutions.

 - These charts do not identify the reasons why our students withdrew; therefore, students who withdrew for personal or medical reasons are included.